 The Ephesian Artemis was clothed from head to foot in garments and decorations that signified her power.
 While retaining some Anatolian features, her appearance primarily signified that she possessed a vital power which included power over cosmic forces and astrological fate, as well as power of wild animals and demons.
 With this power, Artemis benevolently protected her city of Ephesus for over a millennium.
 As sovereign, she had a pervasive and potent influence on the daily life of the Ephesians, and they reciprocated by regarding their goddess with devotion and loyalty.

-See Clinton E. Arnold, Ephesians (Exegetical Commentary on the New Testament) (Grand Rapids: Zondervan, 2010); and Ephesians: Power and Magic (Cambridge, MA: Cambridge University Press, 1989)
+See Clinton E. Arnold, Ephesians (Exegetical Commentary on the New Testament) (Grand Rapids, MI: Zondervan, 2010); and Ephesians: Power and Magic (Cambridge, MA: Cambridge University Press, 1989)

 Morna D. Hooker, “Artemis of Ephesus”, The Journal of Theological Studies 64.1 (2013) 37-46.